The Ultimate Zurich Cafe Guide for Specialty Coffee

 THE TAKE-AWAY CAFE

 “Our house blend is more of a crowd pleaser, while the guest espresso is interesting to those who want to experience different flavours.”
 As he likes to experiment himself, you might find as many as 3 types of cold brew and espresso on ginger beer.
 While V60, Chemex and Aeropress are on the menu, David is a big fan of batch brew.
-When a customer walked in with her cup and poured herself some coffee to take away, David’s face lit up.
+When a customer walked in with her cup and poured herself some coffee to take away, the owners face lit up.
 He’ll give you a discount if you bring your own cup!

 Hornergasse 15, 8001 Zurich